 Local students: $800

-Out-of-state students: $1,300
+Non-local students*: $1,300

 An application fee of $40 must be submitted with the Application Form.